dansmyers/InterviewQuestionGuide/Dynamic_Programming/Box_Stacking_Pseudocode_Tutorial.md

 		maxStackHeight[i] = allBoxes[i].h;

-	// compute maxStackHeight values using the bottom up stategy for (i=1 to n-1):
+	// compute maxStackHeight values using the bottom up stategy
+	// By the end, one of the indicies will be the true maximum stack height for (i=1 to n-1):
 		for (j=0 to i-1):

 			// check if box j has a larger base than box i if(allBoxes[i].w < allBoxes[j].w and allBoxes[i].d < allBoxes[j].d:

-				// box i is smaller than box j and box i can be added to the maxStackHieght[j]
+				// Box i is smaller than box j and box i can be added to the maxStackHieght[j]
-				// only do this if this yields a larger result than maxStackHeight[i] if maxStackHeight[i] < maxStackHeight[j] + allBoxes[i].h:
+				// Only do this if this yields a larger result than maxStackHeight[i]
+				// This means that certain indexes of the maxStackHeight array will be changed
+				// as the loop progresses
+			 	if maxStackHeight[i] < maxStackHeight[j] + allBoxes[i].h:
 				 	maxStackHeight[i] = maxStackhieght[j] + allBoxes[i].h;